chengpatrick/Procedural-Room-Content-Generation-MR/README.md

       4. Collapse all cells
 Since our rules are very simple, the WFC is also very straight forward and simple.

 After using WFC to generate a 2D grid that has the position of the objects, map it to the room bound using the minX, maxX, minZ, maxZ positions.
+Since the generated room won't always be aligned with the xz-axis, we need to rotate the entire generated grid.
 Below is a sample of how I mapped the grid to the room bound.
 ```
  private void SpawnMapInRoom()
  {